alee792/dad/README.md

 By default, Dad runs using 2grams.
 Set n to change the order of the ngrams, e.g. `./dad -n=1`

 ## Caching
 N-grams are automatically saved and loaded in `./bin` with the format `{n}grams-{source}.json`.
-Some prepopulated 1grams are included.
+Some prepopulated 1 and 2 grams are included.

 ## Future work
 1. More memory considerate data structure.